-As we mentioned in chapter one, the three things that sell homes are 1) Marketing, 2) Price market trends are constantly changing.
-Working with the wrong agent will cost you time, aggravation and you could be leaving money on the table.
+As we mentioned in chapter one, the three things that sell homes are 1) Marketing, 2) Price aggravation and you could be leaving money on the table.

 and 3) Condition.
 As you saw in the previous chapter, we employ the most comprehensive marketing plan you will find.
 We are not shy about spending all the money it takes to get you maximum exposure and the maximum sale price possible.
 Once we have comprehensively analyzed all the data, and made a visual inspection of your property, we can look at the critical step of setting your price.